 View this flyer to learn more about avoiding costly clogs in your home!

-A wastewater pump station or lift station takes the wastewater (sewage) that is collected by gravity pipes from homes and businesses and then pumps the waste to the wastewater treatment plant.
+The City’s 80 wastewater lift stations take the wastewater that is collected by gravity pipes from homes and businesses and then pumps the waste to the Broward County North Regional Wastewater Treatment Facility.